dejaa1/SNR-yolo-moos-integration/src/pObjectDetection/README.md

 The main file of the Object Detection App is ObjectDetection.cpp.
 This file contains the implementation of the ObjectDetection class, which is responsible for the main functionality of the app.

 ### The Object Detection App publishes:
-- MOB_BOX_X: The x-coordinate of the bottom middle of the bounding box in the image where a MOB (Man Overboard) is detected.
+- `MOB_BOX_X`: The x-coordinate of the bottom middle of the bounding box in the image where a MOB (Man Overboard) is detected.
-- MOB_BOX_Y: The y-coordinate of the bottom middle of the bounding box in the image where a MOB is detected.
+- `MOB_BOX_Y`: The y-coordinate of the bottom middle of the bounding box in the image where a MOB is detected.
-- MOB_DETECTED: A boolean value indicates whether a MOB is detected (true) or not (false).
+- `MOB_DETECTED`: A boolean value indicates whether a MOB is detected (true) or not (false).
-- MOB_AGE: How long in seconds it has been since a MOB has been detected.
+- `MOB_AGE`: How long in seconds it has been since a MOB has been detected.

 To use the Object Detection App, you need to have a running MOOSDB and a robot with a camera that the app can control.